john-hawkins/projit/docs/paper/joss.md

 design of the Git CLI [@git].
 Firstly, any command will recursively search from the current directory to discover the current project.
 This means users can run commands from anywhere inside the project without tracking the location of the root directory.
-Secondly, we develop a sub-command structure that allows the `'projit` CLI to be a versatile tool with something close to a natural language interface.
+Secondly, we develop a sub-command structure that allows the `projit` CLI to be a versatile tool with something close to a natural language interface.
 For example, the primary command `list` can be applied to any of the `projit` entities, as shown in the command below: